Eating Disorder Counseling

 Anorexia, Bulimia, Binge-Eating Disorder, Orthorexia, Diabulimia, Exercise Bulimia…these are some common names and terms you might be familiar with when it comes to describing what you do with food and your body.
-The truth of the matter is though eating disorders and disordered eating exists on a continuum and while you might not be struggling with a clinically diagnosed eating disorder, you still might be experiencing real distress around food, weight, and your body.
+The truth of the matter is though eating disorders and disordered eating exist on a continuum and while you might not be struggling with a clinically diagnosed eating disorder, you still might be experiencing real distress around food, weight, and your body and could benefit from eating disorder counseling.

 In a supportive, nonjudgmental space, you can begin to take the steps necessary to regain control of your life.